Wade0125Studio/Supermarket_Management_System-Using-Tkinter/README.md

 ------------

-## How to run this application:Please downloads this repository and double click main.exe
+## HOW TO RUN?
+Run main.exe or main.py file.